Global Myopia Awareness Coalition

 Little Kid License campaign

-The Global Myopia Awareness Coalition presents “Little Kid License” to continue to raise awareness of childhood myopia and new treatment options available — beyond conventional glasses and contacts — that can help slow the progression of the disease and set children up for success.
+The Global Myopia Awareness Coalition presents “Little Kid License” to continue to raise awareness of myopia in children and new treatment options available — beyond conventional glasses and contacts — that can help slow the progression of the disease and set children up for success.
 We invited junior racers to the go-kart track for the cutest-ever unexpected eye exam, because if adults need their vision assessed before getting behind the wheel, then shouldn’t kids?

 Raising awareness around myopia is more important than ever before, as pandemic behaviors — like kids spending less time outdoors and more time reading and on screens — are factors that can increase the disease’s progression.
 According to a recent GMAC survey, half of parents reported that their children spent more than four hours using electronic devices each day during the pandemic, compared to 18% of parents reporting the same behavior prior to the pandemic, underscoring the importance of this message.*